 “Not always.
-They graduate from university, often with no theoretical knowledge on analysing bolted joints.
+They graduate from university, often with no theoretical knowledge on analyzing bolted joints.
 Many joint failure problems are due to the joint not being designed correctly.
 There is a significant lack of knowledge out there.
 If you design the joint properly from the outset and the fasteners are tightened correctly, you don’t need something to stop it from coming loose.”

 What sort of problems do you solve?

-“Very specific ones related to bolted joint failure such as nuts coming undone, bolt fatigue problems, thread stripping issues etc. I have also covered tightening problems both with fastener tool companies and end users working on such issues as what the appropriate tightening torque should be and what tightening methods and procedures to use to reduce bolt preload scatter.”
+“Very specific ones related to bolted joint failure such as nuts coming undone, bolt fatigue problems, thread stripping issues etc. I have also covered tightening problems both with fastener tool companies and end-users working on such issues as what the appropriate tightening torque should be and what tightening methods and procedures to use to reduce bolt preload scatter.”

 What do you think your added-value is?

-“It is providing expertise in solving problems with state-of-the-art knowledge and, not only solving the problem, but solving it economically.
+“It is providing expertise in solving problems with state-of-the-art knowledge and, not only solving the problem but solving it economically.
 I keep myself up-to-date by reading research papers published on the subject together with working with a local university.”

 Are there many?